 Demyansk might be dark and dreary, but it can be pretty beautiful too.
 The snow, the drab buildings, and the frightfulness of it all quite literally sends figurative shivers down our spine.
-Oh, also, that Russian Orthodox Church is pretty creepy.
-Oh, and join us as we check out Call of Duty: Vanguard's new Demyansk Map!
+Oh, also, that Russian Orthodox church is pretty creepy.

 This little beauty is one of Call of Duty: Vanguard's crown jewels.
 Dome is a miniscule little map, set in the ruins of a giant domed building.
 It's intense, frightening, and just a lot of fun when playing with high combat pacing settings.
 We also love it for objective-based game modes, but we'll save that conversation for the map guide.

 One of our favourites from the Beta, Eagle's Nest is ripe and ready to go in Call of Duty: Vanguard.
 There's not a huge amount that hasn't already been said about this map, nestled on the top of a mountain.
 It's gorgeous, scenic, and bitingly cold.
 It also holds for some really intense close-quarters fights.